deislabs/wasi-nn-onnx/readme.md

 and unarchive it.
 Then, build the helper binary:

 ```
-➜ cargo build --release --bin wasmtime-onnx
+➜ cargo build --release --bin wasmtime-onnx --features  tract,c_onnxruntime
 ```

 At this point, follow [the Rust example and test](./tests/rust/src/main.rs) to build a WebAssembly module that uses this API, which uses the [Rust client bindings for the API](https://github.com/bytecodealliance/wasi-nn).

-Then, to run the example and test from this repository:
+Then, to run the example and test from this repository, using the native ONNX
+runtime:

 ```
 ➜ LD_LIBRARY_PATH=<PATH-TO-ONNX>/onnx/onnxruntime-linux-x64-1.6.0/lib RUST_LOG=wasi_nn_onnx_wasmtime=info,wasmtime_onnx=info \